Dryden, Ontario: Demographics

-The population centre, or urban area, of Dryden had a population of 5,586 in the 2016 census, a 0.9% increase from 2011.
-The median value of dwellings in the urban area is CA$150,505, significantly lower than the national median of $341,556.
-The median household income (after-tax) in Dryden is $58,624, almost on par with the national average at $61,348.
+The population centre, or urban area, of Dryden had a population of 5,355 in the 2021 census, a 4.3 percent decrease from 2016.
+The median value of dwellings in the urban area is CA$200,000, significantly lower than the national median of $472,000.
+The median household income (after-tax) in Dryden is $67,000, almost on par with the national average at $73,000.

 The city's population peaked at 8,198 measured in the 2001 Canadian Census and is slowly declining due to lack of support for an aging population and high taxes.
 21% of the population was 65 years and over as of the 2016 census compared to 16.7% in the entirely of Ontario.
 The median age of 46.2 was nearly 5 years older than the provincial median of 41.3.

 In 2016, approximately 1,465 residents (19.3%) considered themselves to have an Aboriginal identity.
 220 residents (2.9%) belonged to a visible minority group (i.e. people who are not Aboriginal and "non-Caucasian in race or non-white in colour").
 The largest group was Filipino, representing about 80 residents (1% of the population).

 In the 2011 National Household Survey, 4,970 residents (66.8% of the respondents) stated that they were Christian, while 2,455 (33.0%) did not affiliate with any religion.
 0.1% identified as Buddhist, while a further 0.1% practised traditional Aboriginal spirituality.

+Economy

 Arts and culture

 Dryden is home to the 5.6 m tall "Max the Moose" statue on the Trans-Canada Highway, which has been described as the "mascot" of the city.
 It was built in 1962, out of a metal frame and concrete plaster.

 Several annual music concerts are held featuring local musicians.
 "Come Together" is an annual December 27 or 28th concert, and "Kickin' Country" is a mid April country show.
 Both featuring local acts.
 The "Blue Moon Festival" is a daylong event that is held on or near a blue moon calendar event in the summer months.

 Dryden is home to a variety of arts groups.
-"Theatre 17" is a community theatre group under the direction of Judith Hamilton that stages theatrical productions, including Noises Off and Tony and Tina's Wedding.
+"Theatre 17" is a community theatre group under the direction of Ted Mitchell that stages theatrical productions, including Blithe Spirit.
 The DRAC (Dryden Regional Arts Council) is an artists group that organizes yearly art tours, art shows and also operates a retail store known as Naked North Art Gallery.
 The Dryden Community Band is a group of musicians who perform under conductor Ryan Graham.